This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Iglesia de Santa Marina (c/ San Luis, 39)
+1. Iglesia de Santa Marina (c/ San Luis, 39)

-As a consequence, it is full of monuments, buildings and structures that have been there for centuries.
+As a consequence, it is full of monuments, buildings, and structures that have been there for centuries.
 The Iglesia de Santa Marina is one of them.

 I am always impressed by the simplicity of its design and, at the same time, the personality it has.
 If you get there and you see that the doors are closed, have a drink at some of the bars around and wait until it is mass time.

-Plaza del Cabildo
+2. Plaza del Cabildo

 It is just 2 minutes away from the Cathedral but many miss it because you need to enter through a passage at the Avenida de la Constitución.
-Look for the entrace while you walk towards the Cathedral.
+Look for the entrance while you walk towards the Cathedral.

-The action takes place on Sundays, when people from everywhere gather to sell, buy and exchange collectors (stamps, coins, stickers…).
+The action takes place on Sundays when people from everywhere gather to sell, buy, and exchange collectors (stamps, coins, stickers…).
 Even if you cannot make it on a Sunday, the detour will be worthwhile.

-Convento de San Leandro (Plaza de San Ildefonso, 1)
+3. Convento de San Leandro (Plaza de San Ildefonso, 1)

 It was built in the 17th century and, apart from the magnificent retablo mayor (altarpiece) it has two lateral retablos made by Martinez Montañés.

 He was a Spanish sculptor (1568-1649) and he is considered one of the masters of the Sevillian school.
 These two masterpieces seem to be alive and any museum would charge you a fortune to let you admire them.

-Plaza Doña Elvira
+4. Plaza Doña Elvira

-Despite the fact that the Barrio de Santa Cruz (the old Jewish Quarter) is generally crowded, this little square is the perfect place to sit and relax while feeling the water flowing at the fountain.
+Despite the fact that the Barrio de Santa Cruz neighborhood (the old Jewish Quarter) is generally crowded, this little square is the perfect place to sit and relax while feeling the water flowing at the fountain.

-I consider it a very special place because every little detail is important: the tree’s shade, the mosaics of the benches and the balconies around.
+I consider it a very special place because every little detail is important: the tree’s shade, the mosaics of the benches, and the balconies around.

-Las Golondrinas (c/ Antillano Campos, 26)
+5. Tapas at Las Golondrinas (c/ Antillano Campos, 26)

-Cross the Isabel II bridge (also known as Puente de Triana) and head to Las Golondrinas, my favorite tapas bar in the city!
+Cross the Isabel II bridge (also known as Puente de Triana) and head to Las Golondrinas, one of my favorite tapas bars in the city!

 There, you will have the chance to taste the best Spanish food and refresh yourself.
 The menu is not very long (ie. You will not have to choose among dozens of tapas) but the selection is so good you will come back if you have the chance.